If Your Tap Water Tastes Like Pool Water, Chlorine Might Be the Culprit

 When we drink contaminated water the toxins are partially filtered out by our kidneys and digestive system, but it might come as a shock that most of our harmful exposure to chlorine is due to inhalation of steam and skin absorption while showering.
 A warm shower opens up the pores of the skin and allows for accelerated absorption of chlorine and other chemicals in the water.
 The steam we inhale while showering can contain up to 50 times the level of chemicals than tap water due to the fact that chlorine and most other contaminants vaporize much faster and at a lower temperature than water.
 Inhalation is a much more harmful means of exposure since the chlorine gas (chloroform) we inhale goes directly into our bloodstream.
 Chlorine vapors are known to be a strong irritant to the sensitive tissue and bronchial passages inside our lungs.
 Chlorine in shower water also has a very negative cosmetic effect, robbing our skin and hair of moisture and elasticity.

 The good news is that chlorine is one of the easiest substances to remove from our water.
-Reverse osmosis will remove the chlorine from the water you drink, but further equipment is needed to ensure there isn’t chlorine anywhere else in the house.
-C and J Water offers a dechlorinator, in addition to our water softener options.
+Reverse osmosis will remove the chlorine from the water you drink, but further equipment is needed to ensure there isn’t chlorine anywhere else in the house. c and j water offer a dechlorinator, in addition to our water softener options.
 A dechlorinator is an economical whole-house carbon filtration solution for reducing chlorine and other bad tastes and odors and comes with a 10-year warranty.